 We should prefer yield when we want to traverse a large sequence, but don’t want to keep it in memory.

-Yield turns a function into Python generators.
+Yield turns a function into a Python generator.
 It has a function-like syntax, but whenever it requires to generate a value, it calls yield instead of the return.

 If a Python function definition includes a yield call, then it automatically transforms into a generator function.